dulingo

-The Pearson Test of English Academic Exam (PTE) is widely taken by prospective students in order to prove their English Language proficiency for overseas education or professional training.
-It is a globally-acclaimed test which uses modern technology to evaluate and assess the test-taker’s grasp of the English language.
+The Pearson Test of English Academic Exam (PTE) is widely taken by prospective students to prove their English Language proficiency for overseas education or professional training.
+It is a globally acclaimed test which uses modern technology to evaluate and assess the test-taker’s grasp of the English language.
 Skills of reading, writing, speaking and listening are tested through a diverse set of tasks.
 This article aims to provide an overview as well as a detailed analysis of the PTE exam pattern.

-Here are some relevant facts related to the PTE exam format:
+Here are some reasons why you should take the PTE exam in 2024:

 • The test is graded by a computer with the help of artificial intelligence which provides an impartial and objective assessment.